 If the above screen does not pop-up, it means that your Web-browser has been set to a proxy.
-Go to Tools menu>Internet Options>Connections>LAN Settings, in the screen that appears, cancel the Using Proxy checkbox, and click OK to finish it.
+Go to Tools>Internet Options>Connections>LAN Settings, in the screen that appears, cancel the Using Proxy checkbox, and click OK to finish it.

-2. After successfully log in, you can click the Quick Setup menu to quickly configure your Router.
+2. After successful login, you can click the Quick Setup to quickly configure your router.